mariobox/Hugo-Source/content/post/gcs.md

 <pre><code>git pull origin master</code></pre>

 If you've made changes to your remote repository that are not reflected in your local repository, this command will merge (copy) those changes to your local repository.
-This is very useful when you mess something up in your local repository and want your files to revert back to the state they were when they were last pushed to your remote.
+This is very useful when you mess something up in your local and want your files to revert back to the state they were when they were last pushed to your remote.